NYPD charges 21-year-old man in connection with four subway stabbings that left 2 dead

 On Saturday, two NYPD officers saw a man on video surveillance who met the description of the person wanted in relation to the subway attacks, Deputy Chief Brian McGee, the commanding officer of the Manhattan North detective bureau, said during a media call Sunday.

-The man was found in possession of a knife and taken into custody, McGee said, adding forensics will be used to determine if the knife was used as a weapon in the attacks.
+The man, identified as Rigoberto Lopez, was found in possession of a knife and taken into custody, McGee said.
+He added that forensics will be used to determine if the knife was used as a weapon in the attacks.

-CNN is not naming the man publicly identified by the NYPD at this time, and is attempting to identify his attorney.
+Lopez has been charged with one count of murder in the first degree, two counts of murder in the second degree and two counts of attempted murder in the second degree.
 His criminal history includes assaulting a police officer, possession of a controlled substance, criminal contempt and assault, McGee said.

-The man has been charged with one count of murder in the first degree, two counts of murder in the second degree and two counts of attempted murder in the second degree.

 All four victims of the subway attacks were homeless and the attacks appear to be unprovoked, McGee said.